fbpx

 Develop your skills, join a thriving network, and demonstrate your abilities by participating in the GSA’s Early Career Leadership Program!
 In this online program, participants work in teams to propose, develop, and implement initiatives that address unmet needs for the early career scientist community.
 Participants have the opportunity to work on their writing skills, which includes the option to take a writing workshop tailored for the needs of early career scientists.
 Early career leaders complete the program with new skills, a network of peers and mentors, and concrete deliverables that demonstrate their abilities.

-Applications will reopen in Fall 2024.
+Applications will open in Fall 2025.

 Peer Review Training Program